Development of professional competencies: levels, methods and models. Definition of competencies

 - Conclusions

-• avoid ambiguity in the definition of competencies
+• avoid ambiguity in defining competencies

 • structure competencies so that they are easier to use